 Laura: 'In 2017, a year after I graduated, I started Atelier LVDW.
 In the early years, I gave myself the space to experiment with materials and learn from them.
 This has caused that I now have a lot of materials and ideas lying around that I can translate into products.

-A sense of the direction I wanted to take my studio came about in my graduate year, when I was researching biomaterials in the application of biophilic design.
-Specifically, I was concerned with bioplastics, studying how they can be seen as natural materials.'
+A sense for the direction I wanted to give my studio arose in my graduation year, when I researched biomaterials in the Application of biophilic DESIGN.
+Specifically, I was involved in bioplastics, I studied how these can be seen as a natural material.’

-'I've always enjoyed making something with my hands, even as a child, this has never changed.'
+‘I've always enjoyed making things with my hands, even as a child, and that has never changed.’

 Laura van de Wijdeven

-Laura: "My products actually always come about as a result of experiments with a natural material or a residual stream.
-So sustainability is the basis of everything.
-I translate the way materials behave into a logical application, which is how my products are created.
-During the process I get to know the material and all its properties really well, I see this as a great added value and it also always provides inspiration for subsequent products.
+Laura: ‘My products are actually always created as a result of experiments with a natural material or a residual flow.
+Sustainability is therefore the basis of everything.
+I TRANSLATE the way material behaves into a logical Application, that's how my products are created.
+During the process, I really get to know the material and all its properties, I see this as a great added value and it always offers inspiration for subsequent products.

-'During the process, I get to know the material and all its properties really well.'
+‘During the process, I really get to know the material and all its properties.’

 Laura van de Wijdeven

-Laura: "I am currently working on a number of projects, including a color study for jute fibers.
-The challenge lies in obtaining beautiful intense colors in an environmentally friendly way.
+Laura: ‘I am currently working on a number of projects, including a color study for the jute fibers.
+The challenge lies in obtaining beautiful, intense colors in an environmentally friendly way.
 This research will also be used for a new product.

-It is biodegradable and can serve as a soil conditioner.
-The goal is to develop disposable products from this material.
+It is biodegradable and can serve as a soil improver.
+The goal is to develop disposable products from this material.’

 Atelier LVDW